Quick Take

 - Tail feathers: Curving tail feathers are a distinctive mark of roosters.

-- Spurs: A rooster has spurs on his legs, and these grow throughout their lives.
+- Spurs: A rooster has spurs on its legs, and these grow throughout its life.

 Roosters in Culture